 Webinar: Launching & Expanding Hybrid CR/ICR/PR: What Programs Need to Know Now

-Following the policy announcement, national experts and program leaders shared strategies for successful implementation of hybrid CR, ICR, and PR including key clinical, operational, and safety considerations.
+Following the policy announcement in February 2026, national experts and program leaders shared strategies for successful implementation of hybrid CR, ICR, and PR including key clinical, operational, and safety considerations.
 Hear real-world examples from programs already delivering virtual care.

 Watch the Recording